invario/truenas-ups-workaround/README.md

 Docker Compose YAML intended to be used with TrueNAS Scale/CE as a workaround for users experiencing false "replace battery" UPS alerts stemming from an outdated version of NUT.
 I am currently running this on TrueNAS CE v25.10.3 with my APC BVK750M2 connected via USB.
+If you're using a UPS that is not connected via USB, or you're not getting these false alerts, **this is not for you.**

 ## What's The Problem?